ps3com/mashup-doodle/README.md

 ![Alt text](screenshot.jpg "Mashup screenshot")

 At present the mashup format only supports W3C widgets, but there is further scope to support other types, such as Open Social gadgets.
+[TODO - describe Opensocial setup]

 Getting Started
 ---------------